muratk5n/thirdwave/en/README.md

 ---

-For the Py interface had to go to sources, run `configure` and `make`.
+For the py interface had to go to sources, run `configure` and `make`.
 Do people still know how to do that, or do you go to TikTok and just dance about it?